 Ariel Noyman is a researcher, lecturer, architect and an urban designer working to fuse cities and technology.

-Noyman has over a decade of experience in large-scale urban design, institutional, public and private projects, city-science and data visualization along with academic research and teaching.
-Noyman is currently a researcher at the City Science Group at the MIT Media Lab where he oversees the integration of the group’s diverse research topics (city simulation, urban mobility, innovation districts and smart housing) to provide comprehensive solutions for large scale urban challenges.
-In addition, Noyman is an adjunct professor for Architecture and Urbanism at Northeastern University.
+Noyman is a researcher at the City Science Group at the MIT Media Lab where he oversees the integration of the group’s diverse research topics (city simulation, urban mobility, innovation districts and smart housing) to provide comprehensive solutions for large scale urban challenges.
+He is also an adjunct professor for Architecture and Urbanism at Northeastern University where he teaches urban development design studios.
+Noyman has over a decade of experience in academic research and teaching, large-scale urban design, institutional and private design projects, city-science and data visualization.

-Noyman graduated the Master of Science in Architecture and Urban Design program at MIT.
-Parallel to his studies, he held a research assistant position at the Center For Advanced Urbanism at MIT SA+P. Prior to MIT, Noyman graduated the School of Architecture at Bezalel Academy of Arts & Design, Jerusalem (Cum Laude, ‘08) where he later held a Lecturer position.
-Since ‘06, he has practiced in leading architecture and design firms in the US, Europe and in Israel, while developing an independent body of work through projects, competitions, research and exhibitions.
+Noyman has a Master of Science in Architecture and Urban Design program at MIT.
+In parallel, noyman was a research assistant at the Center For Advanced Urbanism at MIT SA+P. Prior to MIT, Noyman graduated the School of Architecture at Bezalel Academy of Arts & Design, Jerusalem (Cum Laude) where he later became a Design Studio Lecturer.
+Since 2006, he has practiced in leading architecture and design firms in the US, Europe and in Israel, while developing an independent body of work through design projects, competitions, research and exhibitions.